 - Sounds of consonants tend to be softer or less explosive than they are in English.
 One notable example is the sound of the h, which has become so softened over the centuries that it is silent in modern speech.

-- The rules on which syllable is stressed are clear and unambiguous in Spanish.
-If a word has a nonstandard stress, an written accent can be placed over a vowel to indicate the correct stress.
+- The rules on which syllable is stressed are clear and have limited exceptions.
+If a word has a nonstandard stress, a written accent can be placed over a vowel to indicate the correct stress.